sungbinlim/autoclint/README.md

 ### Network Transfer

-The [AutoCV Challenges][] are given limited memory and computational resources.
+The [AutoCV Challenge][]s are given limited memory and computational resources.
 Thus, we considered a small size of architecture that could use the pre-trained models that were transferred.

 We have discovered the optimal hyperparameters and architectures to get the best performance in five minutes from five public data sets (Munster, Chuckey, Pedro, Decal and Hammer).
 In this process, no data augmentation is used.